 - 41% save money

-Creating an onboarding checklist and template
+Creating an employee onboarding checklist and template

 Starting an onboarding process from scratch is daunting.
 Onboarding checklists can be invaluable.
 They can help with planning and assure items have been accomplished.
 They can also provide a conversation starter for some meetings.
 Did this step in the process work well for you?
 How could we improve that one?
 Was that a bit of a time waster?